kestra-io/docs/content/blogs/2023-08-11-dataframes.md

 ![ponder](/blogs/2023-08-11-dataframes/ponder.png)

 My overall impression is that Ponder seems like an interesting product for big data as it executes everything in a cloud data warehouse such as BigQuery.
-It seems quite early, though — I got a bunch of errors even when following the getting started guide.
+It seems pretty early, though — I got a bunch of errors even when following the getting started guide.

 Next, let's look at **Fugue**, which also provides a distributed dataframe abstraction that can run on top of BigQuery, Dask, Spark, DuckDB, and more.